NetTech2001/netbox-interface-synchronization/README.md

 sudo systemctl restart netbox
 ```
 ## Usage
-To sync the interfaces, edit the device and set the new device type and save the device.
-Then find the "Sync Interfaces" button at the bottom of the page:
+To sync the components, edit the device and set the new device type and save the device.
+Then find the "Sync Components" button at the bottom of the page:
 ![Device page](docs/images/1_device_page.png)
 Mark the required actions with the checkboxes and click "Apply".
 ![Interface comparison](docs/images/2_interface_comparison.png)